The lowdown on retinoids (part 1)

 I started with a retinoid in oil (hydroxypinacolone retinoate) because I thought this would be the gentlest way to introduce a retinoid.
 But it was so gentle that nothing actually happened (and there doesn’t seem to be much independent evidence to support it) and in practise I found it hard to incorporate into my routine as I don't like applying oils to dry skin.
 The bumpy skin texture remained.
 I did a little more research, considering the idea of trying retinol or retinaldehyde as over the counter options.
 Retinaldehyde looked like a particularly good option to me.

-Retinoids are a family of molecules with varying structures and mechanisms of action that are similar to those of Vitamin A (retinol).
-Vitamin A is a crucial nutrient in cell growth and the process of differentiation (skin cells progressing through their life cycle).
+Retinoids are a family of molecules with varying structures and mechanisms of action that are derivatives of vitamin A. Vitamin A is a crucial nutrient in cell growth and the process of differentiation (skin cells progressing through their life cycle).
 Other than retinol, retinoids include isotretinoin, retinoic acid (tretinoin), tarazotene, adapalene and retinaldehyde (retinal) among others (including next generation molecules like retinyl retinoate - though these have limited data around them).
 Retinyl palmitate, an ester of retinol is also often used in anti(healthy!)-ageing skincare formulations, however there is no significant evidence to support any anti-ageing benefit.
 Skinacea has a useful overview of the different types of derivatives.
 Aside from sunscreen, retinoids are the best anti-ageing treatment – they influence so many processes that occur in the skin and their benefits are numerous.
 Out of all the ingredients I’ve tried for my skin, this is the one that has made the most noticeable difference to my skin.
 So, what exactly do they do?

 • they promote cell turnover